-Five sensors are out of order.
+Five sensors were out of order.

 One sensor placed in block C1 is measuring low pressures, lower than 500 kPa.
 The measured pressures have continuing to increase during this measuring period.

 One sensor placed at the inner surface of block R5 (PB510) started to measure an increase in pressure around day 250 which might indicate that water entered the inner slot at that time.
 The sensor measured a maximum pressure of about 2.5 MPa just before it was broken.

-Two sensors PB519 and PB520, placed in block R10 are measuring pressures higher than 2.5 MPa at the end of this measuring period and a third sensor in block R5 (PB518) is measuring a pressure of about 1.3 MPa.
+Two sensors PB519 and PB520, placed in block R10 are measuring pressures higher than 2.3 MPa at the end of this measuring period and a third sensor in block R5 (PB518) is measuring a pressure of about 1.3 MPa.
+The power to canister 5 was switched off at 15 July 2011 (day 2,990) therefore the pressure drop after this day.